Workplace Relations Framework

 Labour markets are always in motion, and inevitably (and mostly desirably), people have to sometimes move between jobs.
 One aspect of that dynamic process, largely confined to large businesses, is the arrangements that come into play when a business changes hands ('transfer of business' - chapter 26).

 Australia is a signatory to various international conventions, the implications of which are addressed in chapter 30.

 Much of a WR system concerns the desirability of ensuring that there is some balance of power between the contracting parties.
 In some cases, the arrangements that deal with the potential for excessive market power in labour relations is not part of the FW Act, but rather embedded in competition policy more generally (chapter 31).

 The FW Act is an understandably complex piece of legislation (around 900 pages in length) and is accompanied by other important regulations (most particularly the stipulations in the 122 Awards).
 Inevitably, this complexity is accompanied by some compliance costs - and these do not only relate to employers (chapter 32).

 This inquiry has recommended a range of policy reforms and considered their impacts (chapter 33) and implementation (chapter 27).

-There are also 10 appendixes of supporting material - mainly of a statistical or analytical nature - and several technical appendixes relating to minimum wage modelling and an earned income tax credit.
+There are also 10 appendices of supporting material - mainly of a statistical or analytical nature - and several technical appendices relating to minimum wage modelling and an earned income tax credit.